Workouts to Help Prevent Sports Injuries

 Stay fit year-round.
-It’s a good idea for your child to keep in shape even during the sport’s off-season so that they are ready for competition when it starts up again.
+It’s a good idea for your child to keep in shape even during the sport’s off-season.
+Then they'll be ready for competition when it starts up again.

 Find the appropriate gear for your child to wear.
-Protective equipment that fits properly and is well-maintained and designed specifically for the sport being played should help reduce injury.
+Help reduce injury by using protective equipment that fits correctly, is well-maintained, and is designed specifically for the sport being played.